Rethinking Spatial Dimensions of Vision Transformers: Revisiting spatial dimensions

-First, we measured the relation between FLOPs and training loss with and without the pooling layers.
-As shown in Figure~\ref{fig:resnet_pooling_experiment} (a), ResNet with pooling layers shows lower training loss over the same computation costs (FLOPs).
-It implies that the pooling layers increase the capability of architecture.
+First, we measured the relation between FLOPs and training loss of ResNet with ResNet-style or ViT-style dimension configuration.
+As shown in Figure~\ref{fig:resnet_pooling_experiment} (a), ResNet (ResNet-style) shows lower training loss over the same computation costs (FLOPs).
+It implies that ResNet-style dimensions increase the capability of architecture.
 Next, we analyzed the relation between training and validation accuracy, which represents the generalization performance of architecture.
-As shown in Figure~\ref{fig:resnet_pooling_experiment} (b), ResNet with pooling layer achieves higher validation accuracy than Resnet without pooling layer.
-Therefore, the pooling layer is also helpful for the generalization performance of ResNet50.
-In summary, the pooling layers improve the model capability and generalization performance of the architecture and consequently bring a significant improvement in validation accuracy as shown in Figure~\ref{fig:resnet_pooling_experiment} (c).
+As shown in Figure~\ref{fig:resnet_pooling_experiment} (b), ResNet (ResNet-style) achieves higher validation accuracy than ResNet (ViT-style).
+Therefore, ResNet-style dimension configuration is also helpful for generalization performance.
+In summary, ResNet-style dimension improves the model capability and generalization performance of the architecture and consequently brings a significant improvement in validation accuracy as shown in Figure~\ref{fig:resnet_pooling_experiment} (c).